Genuinely Robust Inference for Clustered Data: Mathematical Proofs

 \subsection{Proof of Lemma \ref{theorem:main}}

-\begin{proof}[Proof of Lemma \ref{theorem:main}] Without loss of generality, suppose that $X_{gi}$ is a scalar and $r=1$, and hence $\delta=\theta$.
+\begin{proof}[Proof of Lemma \ref{theorem:main}] We establish the result for both the CS bootstrap and subsampling.
+Without loss of generality, suppose that $X_{gi}$ is a scalar and $r=1$, and hence $\delta=\theta$.
 The proof is divided into two steps.
 In the first step, we derive the asymptotic distribution of the self-normalized sums that consist of the linear component of the influence function of the estimator.
-In the second step, we derive the validity of the proposed subsampling inference procedure.
+In the second step, we derive the validity of the proposed CS bootstrap.

 \textbf{Step 1.} Recall that

 We shall derive the asymptotic distribution for the following self-normalized sums of the linear component $\sumg S_g$:

 where $\hat S_g= X_g'\hat U_g$.
 The asymptotic distribution of a properly re-scaled $(\hat \theta - \theta)$ will then follow straightforwardly from the multiplication of $Q^{-1}$ on both the numerator and the denominator.
 Since $\alpha \in(1,2)$, Corollary 1 in \cite{lepage1981convergence} yields {